osbuild/osbuild/docs/osbuild.1.rst

                                 are stored
 -l DIR, --libdir=DIR            directory containing stages, assemblers, and
                                 the osbuild library
---checkpoint=CHECKPOINT         stage to commit to the object store during
+--cache-max-size=SIZE           maximum size of the cache (bytes) or 'unlimited'
-                                build (can be passed multiple times) --export=OBJECT                 object to export (can be passed multiple times)
+                                for no restriction (size may include an optional unit suffix, like kB, kiB, MB, MiB and so on) --checkpoint=CHECKPOINT         stage to commit to the object store during build (can be passed multiple times) --export=OBJECT                 object to export (can be passed multiple times)